 ...walking - with long trails all over the island, any walker is treated to beautiful views over to Albania and cool walking through ancient olive groves.

 ...teenagers who are itching to see other teenagers - Kassiopi is heaven at night for the teen crowd.
 Parents can rest assured that the scene is tried and tested by many like-minded folk.
 They can assign a taxi driver at the beginning of the week who will get the children home at a designated time.

-Gerald Durrell lived here briefly, Elizabeth Taylor loved the island as well as Winston Churchill in his time.
-Jacob Rothschild and Jeremy Clarkson and Sebastian Faulkes are all regulars.
-The Greek royal family love to spend their summers in Corfu.
+Known locally as 'Kensington-on-Sea' Corfu attracts a smart set.
+Historically Gerald Durrell lived here briefly, Elizabeth Taylor loved the island as well as Winston Churchill in his time.
+Jacob Rothschild has a house here and the Greek royal family love to spend their summers on the island.